Skip to Main Content

 Low interest rates

 With both personal and business loans, your financial history impacts how much you’ll pay in interest.
 In the small business loan world, lenders offer the lowest interest rates to companies that look financially solid.
-That usually means operating for at least two years with strong annual revenue.
-If the business owner has a good credit score, all the better.
+That usually means operating for six months to two years with strong annual revenue.
+The lender will also consider both your business and personal credit scores.
+Business owners with strong credit may qualify for rates as low as 8 percent to 9 percent.

-A personal loan application doesn’t pull in details about your business, but that doesn’t mean you won’t get evaluated.
+For a personal loan, the application doesn’t pull in details about your business, but that doesn’t mean you won’t get evaluated.
 Instead, the lender looks at your personal credit score.
 The higher the score, the lower the rate they’ll offer you.
+However, personal loans tend to have higher rates than business loans.
+If you have strong credit, you can receive interest rates between 11 percent to 13 percent.

 So, is it hard to get a business loan with a low interest rate?
 That depends on how your company’s finances look on paper.
 Similarly, scoring a low rate on your personal loan depends on your personal finances.
-So if one area is stronger than the other, pursuing financing in that arena will generally help you get a lower rate.
+If you’re going for the lowest interest rate, you may want to prequalify with both business and personal loans to see which type gives you the best offer.
+If you have excellent credit, you may want to go with a business loan for the lowest rates.

 Interest payments on a business loan can typically be written off as a business expense.
 Interest payments on a personal loan can also be tax deductible when used for business or education expenses or qualified investments.